Cooler hiring and milder pay gains could aid inflation fight

 The picture for 2023 is much cloudier.
 Many economists foresee a recession in the second half of the year, a consequence of the Fed’s succession of sharp rate hikes.
 The central bank’s officials have projected that those increases will cause the unemployment rate to reach 4.6% by year’s end.

-Though the Fed’s higher rates have begun to cool inflation from its summertime peak, they have also made mortgages, auto loans and other consumer and business borrowing more expensive.
+Though the Fed’s higher rates have begun to cool inflation from its summertime peak, they’ve also made mortgages, auto loans and other consumer and business borrowing more expensive.

-For now at least, the job market is showing surprising resilience in the face of higher interest rates across the economy.
-Employers added 4.5 million jobs in 2022, on top of 6.7 million in 2021.
-Those were the biggest and second-biggest years of job gains since records began in 1940.
-The hiring surge was part of a powerful rebound from the pandemic recession of 2020.
+For now at least, the pace of hiring is showing surprising resilience in the face of higher interest rates across the economy.
+One recent beneficiary is Ethan Edwards of Oklahoma City, who accepted a job offer last month after having looked around for nearly a year.

-Many of those jobs were part-time positions.
-That trend suggests that as inflation began to accelerate, many people took on second jobs to help keep up with rising costs.
+Edwards, 41, had taken his time because he was picky: He already had a job in local broadcasting, where he worked in marketing.
+But he wanted to find a position in a new industry in which he could work from home while avoiding a pay cut.

 Among industries, the largest job gains last month were in health care, which added 74,000.
 Leisure and hospitality, a category includes restaurants, hotels, and entertainment, gained nearly as much: 67,000.